Share This Article

 What Civil Rights Do Prisoners Have?

 Prisoners keep most of their civil rights, although they may be adjusted for the prison setting.
+Prisoners with disabilities are also protected under the Americans with Disabilities Act (ADA) and can file lawsuits if they experience discrimination or are denied reasonable accommodations.
 For example, they have rights under the First Amendment to access news and reading materials.
 However, the facility can screen out any obscene materials.

 What Civil Rights Do Inmates Lose?